amirsafiallah/ldapquota/README.md

 Useful Resources
 ----------------
-an example of an LDAP synchronous search using an LDAP API https://gist.github.com/syzdek/1459007
+An example of an LDAP synchronous search using an LDAP API https://gist.github.com/syzdek/1459007

 OpenLDAP Manual Pages